 Few schools in Benin have electricity, running or drinking water, catefeterias, or flush toilets.
 Some schools have latrines, and most have some type of kitchen.
+It is anticipated that private sector engagement may fill some of these infrastructure deficits.

 SPECIAL NOTES